‘The Catholic Life at the school is outstanding because the well-being and personal and

-- Parents and Visitors are invited to attend our Masses at the John Fisher Chapel and our Christmas and Easter Concerts and School Production and prize Giving in the John Fisher Hall.
+- Parents and Visitors are invited to attend our Masses at the John Fisher Chapel and our Christmas and Easter Concerts and School Production and prize Giving.

 - Local experts are invited into school to give talks on a range of topics including Dentistry and How the Brain Works.

 We support a number of charities including local, national and global campaigns.
 Recent appeals we have supported include:

 Food Hub – We regularly make donations to Purley Food Hub as part of our Harvest celebrations as well as at other points during the year.

 We choose a Lenten Charity each year, the latest of which was ‘Water Aid’s Jars of Change campaign’.
 Pupils were encouraged to give up something for Lent and donate the money they would have spent on that item to help others to have clean water.
 We raised over £2000!

 CAFOD’s ‘Give it up Campaign’ where children raised over £2000 to support families living in poverty abroad.